Neurotherapy Costs & What to expect

-QEEG requires a one-hour session, with additional time needed for analysis and a summary report.
+An assessment session (QEEG & ERP analysis) is $500 and requires a two hour session, with additional time needed for analysis and a summary report.
+This fee also includes a session to review the results.

 If you are on a pension or have a Health Care Card please inquire about our concessional rates.